What is the Minimalist Theme in Interior Design?

 Minimalist interior design is a design that emphasises simplicity and cleanliness in the space of the interior.

 In a minimalistic home, less is more.
 Spaces should be clutter-free while retaining a sense of serenity and homeliness.
-Its reductive beauty is what makes minimalist design one of the top interior design trends in Singapore.
+Its reductive beauty is what makes minimalist design ideas one of the top interior design trends in Singapore.

 As a significant design movement in the early 90s, the core of minimalism lies in the 3Fs – form, focus and functionality.
 Every piece of furniture serves an important purpose, without contributing to unnecessary clutter.